alexheretic/spin-sleep/README.md

 ```

 ### Windows Accuracy
+Windows (>= Windows 10, version 1803) will use a high resolution waitable timer, similar to sleep in rust std >= 1.75.

-Windows has particularly poor accuracy by default (~15ms), `spin_sleep` will automatically
+Earlier versions of Windows have particularly poor accuracy by default (~15ms), `spin_sleep` will automatically
-select the best accuracy on Windows generally achieving ~1ms native sleep accuracy *(Since 0.3.3)*.
+select the best accuracy on Windows generally achieving ~1-2ms native sleep accuracy.

 ## Minimum supported rust compiler
 This crate is maintained with [latest stable rust](https://gist.github.com/alexheretic/d1e98d8433b602e57f5d0a9637927e0c).